YinHK-gameDev/unity-learn/scripting cheestsheet/object pooling.md

 ```

 The code will request a GameObject to become active, and set the properties of that given GameObject.
-It removes the need to instantiate a new object and efficiently requests and acquires a GameObject that is only pre-instantiated, relieving the burden from the CPU of having to create and destroy a new one.
+It removes the need to instantiate a new object and efficiently requests and acquires a GameObject that is **only pre-instantiated**, relieving the burden from the CPU of having to create and destroy a new one.

 Next, replace any code that destroys the bullets, such as: